AnotherKamila/sdn-loadbalancer/README.md

 $ . .env
 $ pytest  # for example
 ```

+Remember that the `.env` file must always be sourced, to get the right PYTHONPATH.

 #### Virtualenv install [more complicated => probably ignore this and install globally]

+TODO flag for pipenv to install with site packages

 ##### TL;DR